matirebozov/vc_proposal/team/README.md

 ### Blas Rodriguez Irizar

-Blas is the Founder and Managing Director of (Atakama IVS)[http://atakama.io], a Fintech Startup based in Copenhagen Denmark.
+Blas is the Founder and Managing Director of [Atakama IVS](http://atakama.io), a Fintech startup based in Copenhagen Denmark.
 Blas has worked as a Software Engineer for the aviation industry and for a research center.
 He has worked for Shell Argentina, and has been a professor in different courses for the University of El Salvador in Argentina and the University of Benito Juarez in